Image Contrast is one of the most effective ways to catch the attention of your audience and convey your message.

 What does Image Contrast mean?

 There are several types of contrast.
 It could be physical if related to a combination of different colors, tones, structures, materials, textures and so on.
 And conceptual as well, by bringing together opposite ideas like sad and happy, old and young, fake and true.
-Another fundamental parameter to define a contrast is the intensity: Higher contrast will give your scene a total different touch, than a lower contrast.
+Another fundamental parameter to define a contrast is the intensity because higher contrast will give your scene a total different touch, than a lower contrast.

 As you can imagine, in rendering and in photography too, the possibilities of combinations and degrees are countless.